 In terms of general embellishments, lawn fabric has come far from days of lace and ribbons.
 Now I see tassels, pearls, and even fringes adorning lawn.
 Even the ways the lawn suits are stitched have changed.
 With more western influences, we have ladies wearing lawn capris, pants, and pleated or non-pleated bottoms.
 The shirts are not the simple kameez style either, but rather creatively designed using cold-shoulder sleeves and off-shoulder necklines.
 The lawn fabric has become certainly more fun to wear, ladies.

-How to accessorize them:
+How to accessorize Summer Lawn: